 Though they may seem harmless, these birds can carry a number of diseases, including avian flu and Newcastle disease.
 In addition, they can also damage vegetation and spread invasive species.
 As a result, it’s best to just admire these birds from afar and not try to provide them with a meal.

 Hawaii is a unique and beautiful destination, and there are plenty of ways to have fun while you’re visiting.
-Koloa Zipline is a great place to start.
-We offer exciting zip-line tours that give you a bird’s-eye view of Kauai’s stunning scenery.
 And we’re always happy to answer any questions you might have about the island or our tour options.
 Give us a call at 1-808-742-2734, send us an email, or just stop by and ask some questions!
 Remember – tours book quickly, so be sure to plan ahead!